Client usage

 When the user has started a ThinLinc session the client login interface disappears from the desktop.
 The client program continues to run in the background as long as the ThinLinc session is running.
 The client enters a service mode where it handles services needed to fulfill the requested features.
 For example the client handles the export of local printers, serial ports, and so on.
 When the ThinLinc session quits the client service engine quits as well.

 There are several ways a session can end.
-The most common one is that the user chooses to logout from the session.
+The most common one is that the user chooses to log out from the session.
 That causes the session to finish on the server side.
 The ThinLinc server finds out that the session has finished and disconnects the client.
 Another possibility is to intentionally disconnect the client, without finishing the session on the server.
 This can be done by using the session menu.
 See The session menu below for information about how to do this.
 When the client disconnects before the session running on the server is told to end, then the session will continue to run on the server.
 The next time the user logs in the server will reconnect the user to the very same session.
 This way it’s possible to, for example, disconnect a session at work, go home, reconnect to that session and continue to work.

 If the user knows that there already is a session running on the server, but still wants to start a new fresh session, then it’s possible to check the End existing session check box that exists in the client login interface (advanced mode only).
 The client will then tell the server that it wants to end the existing session (if it exists) and get a new one.

 Network issues or problems with ThinLinc services can sometimes prevent the servers from checking the status of a session.
 Such a session will be considered unreachable and the client will not be able to reconnect to it.
-The user can chose to abandon the session or wait for the problem to be resolved.
-However abandoning the session causes the ThinLinc server to stop tracking it and can leave applications running without any way of reaching them.
+The user can choose to abandon the session or wait for the problem to be resolved.
+However, abandoning the session causes the ThinLinc server to stop tracking it and can leave applications running without any way of reaching them.

 The session menu